matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-15-day_053_powerview.md

 For running the PowerView tool, I used Kali Linux in a VMware Workstation 16 Player virtualized environment.

-For my victim network I am running a virtualized Active Directory Domain Controller and Windows 10 Enterprise Edition user in a VMware Workstation 16 Player virtualized environment.
+For my victim network, I am running a virtualized Active Directory Domain Controller and Windows 10 Enterprise Edition user in a VMware Workstation 16 Player virtualized environment.

 I am using this simple [cheat sheet](https://github.com/drak3hft7/Cheat-Sheet---Active-Directory) for PowerView command reference.